AqibMemon1/portfolio/content/_index.md

           date_end: '2022-12-31'
           description: |2-
               Responsibilities include:
-              * Researched, analyzed and manufactured concept tilt-wing eVTOL UAVs
-              * Designed, tested and analyzed mounts, actuators, and mechanisms
-              * Manufactured using aluminium, CFRP, GFRP and  FDM 3D Printing
+            *Researched, analyzed, and successfully manufactured a concept tilt-wing eVTOL UAV within 4 months *Successfully designed and implemented tilt-rotor and tilt-wing mechanisms *Utilized MATLAB and Simulink for mathematical models *Used FDM 3D printing for prototyping of parts and mechanisms

         - title: R&D Intern
           company: Dawlance Arcelik